Covid 19 coronavirus: Photo shows lack of physical distancing on Ruby Princess cruise ship

-A photo has emerged that reveals how passenger on board the doomed Ruby Princess cruise ship never stood a chance to prevent the deadly coronavirus outbreak that tore through the ship and sparked cases in Australia and New Zealand.
+A photo has emerged that reveals how passengers on board the doomed Ruby Princess cruise ship never stood a chance to prevent the deadly coronavirus outbreak that tore through the ship and sparked cases in Australia and New Zealand.

 The photo shows passengers crammed shoulder-to-shoulder around the ship's main staircase, applauding staff - and totally unaware that the virus had already made its way on to the ship.